-Travellers to and from the Irish Republic
+Travellers to and from the Republic of Ireland

 There is a major discontinuity in the time series shown in this publication between years up to and including 1998 and subsequent years.
-From the second quarter of 1999, the IPS began interviewing on air and sea routes between the UK and the Irish Republic.
-For the years up to and including 1998, estimates of visitor numbers, their spending and nights stayed on routes between the UK and the Irish Republic and their characteristics were based on data provided by the Central Statistical Office of the Irish Republic.
+From the second quarter of 1999, the IPS began interviewing on air and sea routes between the UK and the Republic of Ireland.
+For the years up to and including 1998, estimates of visitor numbers, their spending and nights stayed on routes between the UK and the Republic of Ireland and their characteristics were based on data provided by the Central Statistics Office of the Republic of Ireland.
 From 1999, and for subsequent years, this report uses IPS interview data.
 To enable 1999 data to be analysed, data for the first quarter of 1999 were constructed, based upon interviews conducted in the first quarter of 2000, but weighted to the traffic volumes of the first quarter of 1999.

 Analysis of the interview data from 1999 onwards has shown that a large number of Irish visitors who would previously have been defined as tourists to the UK were transiting through the UK on their overseas visits.
-Also, the data for 1999 onwards showed that a number of European and Commonwealth visitors made combined visits to the UK and the Irish Republic; these visits were previously recorded as visits from residents of the Irish Republic.
+Also, the data for 1999 onwards showed that a number of European and Commonwealth visitors made combined visits to the UK and the Republic of Ireland; these visits were previously recorded as visits from residents of the Republic of Ireland.

-These factors combined to reduce the number of overseas visitors to the UK from 1999 onwards, mainly the estimates of visitors from the Irish Republic, but they also increased the number of visitors from certain other countries, particularly Australia, New Zealand, Canada, Germany and the Netherlands.
+These factors combined to reduce the number of overseas visitors to the UK from 1999 onwards, mainly the estimates of visitors from the Republic of Ireland, but they also increased the number of visitors from certain other countries, particularly Australia, New Zealand, Canada, Germany and the Netherlands.

 The data from the IPS Irish interviews also affected estimates of spending and nights.
-These showed that the previous estimates of spending per visit of Irish visitors to the UK were overstated, while estimates of UK residents' spending per visit in the Irish Republic were previously understated.
+These showed that the previous estimates of spending per visit of Irish visitors to the UK were overstated, while estimates of UK residents' spending per visit in the Republic of Ireland were previously understated.

-The interview-based details of visitors from the Irish Republic have enabled more completed duration of stay and regional breakdowns to be produced from 1999 onwards.
+The interview-based details of visitors from the Republic of Ireland have enabled more completed duration of stay and regional breakdowns to be produced from 1999 onwards.
 This has led to discontinuities between 1998 and 1999 in the duration of stay and regional profile from the IPS.

-In summary, the major effect resulting from IPS interviewing on routes to and from the Irish Republic was to improve the quality and detail of estimates from 1999 onwards.
-The discontinuities from this change affected time
+In summary, the major effect resulting from IPS interviewing on routes to and from the Republic of Ireland was to improve the quality and detail of estimates from 1999 onwards.
+The discontinuities from this change affected time series estimates of visitors to and from the Republic of Ireland, with some smaller effects for other countries.

-13. Appendix C: The IPS-methodology and coverage
+11. Appendix C: The IPS-Methodology and coverage